Nghiait123456/HighPerformancePaymentGateway-BalanceService/README.md

 Software define network + L4LB + L7LB + application backend </br>

 ## System rate limit <a name="SystemRateLimit"></a>
 Rate limit is a job with very simple logic but to have a good rate limit is not simple.
-A good rate limit is that the system, in addition to running the right features, also has an extremely high load capacity, most importantly when the request exceeds the system's processing threshold, absolutely no requests are allowed to enter the server.
+A good rate limit is that the system, in addition to running the right features, also has an extremely high load capacity, most importantly when the request exceeds the system's processing threshold, absolutely no Requests are allowed to enter the server.
 It will be sent into a black hole and destroyed in vain.
 Building such a system takes a lot of resources.
 A famous system can be said as the rate limit system of Cloudflare, AWS.
 I consider using these 3rd parties for rate limit. </br>